oneBACON/p5.cpp/README.md

 # Install

 * Copy the include files to your include directory.
-* Use the starting template given down below.
+* Use the starting Project down below.
 * Enjoy!

-# starting template
+# Start Project
 ```cpp
 #include "Window.h"